tomLamprecht/PepperNaoInstagram/README.md

     these are all the versions that worked for me.
 Others may work aswell but i cant promise it.
     <br>

-    #### Type the following statements into your Console to install all needed Python 3 Libraries:
+    #### Type the following statements into your console to install all needed Python 3 Libraries:

     Install Tensorflow
     ```